KirsteenJ/COMP223-221-Final-Term-Project-Section-A-Quizzy/README.md

 * 🔀 A merry-go-round of questions; neither knowing start nor end.
 * 📱 Device dances, ensuring a sway-friendly Quizzy.
 * 🔒 Fortified bastions guarding the sanctity of your Quizzy journey.

+## Environments of Software Development and Running

+### Programming Language:

+- **Backend**: Python with Django framework.
+- **Frontend**: HTML, CSS, and JavaScript.

+### Minimum Hardware Requirements:

+- **Processor**: 1 GHz or faster recommended.
+- **RAM**: At least 512 MB, with 2 GB recommended.
+- **Storage**: Minimum 100 MB of free space for Django, and more for project data.

+### Minimum Software Requirements:

+- **Operating System**: Compatible with Windows, MacOS, Linux.
+- **Python**: Version 3.7 or newer, up to Python 3.9.
+- **Django**: 3.2.
+- **Web Browser**: Latest version of Chrome, Firefox, Safari, or Edge.
+- **Database**: SQLite.

+### Required Packages:

+- `Django==3.2`: The core web framework used for Quizzy's backend development.
+- `djangorestframework`: For building Web APIs, if applicable.
+(Install this package if your project requires API functionality.)
+- `django-import-export`: To provide import and export functionalities for quizzes in CSV format.

+## Declarations

+### Open Sources and Packages Not Developed by the Group:

+- **Django Framework 3.2**: An open-source web framework that follows the model-template-views architectural pattern, used for Quizzy's backend structure.
+- **SQLite**: An embedded SQL database engine that comes bundled with Django, providing support for database operations without needing a separate server process.